sfigg/commercialization-public/manufacture/desktop/iot-ent-get-the-tools-you-need.md

         - Language Pack ISO

 - IoT device: A test device or board that represents all of the devices in a single model line.
 Depending on the device you will most likely need a keyboard, mouse and a monitor.
-- A USB key that is at least 8GB in size and that can have all information removed from it.
+- A USB key that's at least 8GB in size and that can have all information removed from it

 ## Next steps